gwoosoft/RestaurantsAPI/README.md

    - GET
       - /getAllCuisines : Take all the cuisines available in NYC
       - /getTopRestaurantsBasedOnRating : Take all the restaurants equal or above the given rating

+**Updates**
+Instead of manually handling routing - decided to utilize Springboot `Restcontroller` to automatically route with API Gateway Proxy
+- `SteamLambdaHandler` takes the Springboot application and route with the power of beans